elemental-mind/serdestrium/README.md

 # Serdestrium

-*Ser*ialization, *De*serialization through *Str*eams with native support for ES6/TypeScript classes.
+*Ser*ialization, *De*serialization through *Str*eams with native support for ES6/TypeScript classes everywhere (browser, node etc.).
 Serdestrium lets you quickly and efficiently serialize and deserialize even larger-than memory files to and from JSON, YAML and XML.

 ## Main features at a glance